KylieZC/surfs_up/README.md

 ## Summary
 Overall, June and December's weather condition is pretty similar.
 The difference is December has a greater change extent temperature than June.

-We can query more factors to determine if Oahu is suitable for opening a year-round shop, such as Oahu's best location to attract visitors, the product prices on the island, rent price etc.
+We can query more weather factors to determine if Oahu is suitable for opening a year-round shop, such as precipitation and activity of different stations.
+Also, gathering more other information will be ideal for the analysis—for example, the most attractive location, the product prices on the island, rent price etc.